conorbyrne1/DataAnalyticsFinalProject/README.md

-Conor Byrne & Patrick Hagelston
+# Final Project in DAT-210 - Data Analytics
-Final Project in DAT-210 - Data Analytics
+## Conor Byrne & Patrick Hagelston

-The code was made in a shared google colab in python
+Final project was based on the 1994 Adult income dataset.
+The code was made in a shared google colab in python.